ksandwojtek/TGMStatsBot/README.md

-Bot made by ksndq and North Carolinaball aka LordofLightning.
-Made for CyloneMc.net
+Bot made for CyloneMc.net by ksndq and North Carolinaball aka LordofLightning.